GenesisFR/DS1TroubleshootingGuide/README.md

 Normally, these mods are meant for the retail version, but some people made guides to make them work on the Steam version:

-- https://dor-lomin.com/2016/04/30/running-the-ultima-6-project-on-a-steam-edition-of-dungeon-siege (or use the Reg patcher from Killah's fix)
+- https://dor-lomin.com/2016/04/30/running-the-ultima-6-project-on-a-steam-edition-of-dungeon-siege (or use the reg patch from Killah's fix)
 - https://www.projectbritannia.com/forum/index.php?topic=2446.msg16746#msg16746

 I made some drag-and-drop archives if you want to skip the installation guide above.